amandaghassaei/canvas-capture/README.md

 videoOptions = {
   format: 'mp4' | 'webm', // Defaults to 'mp4'.
   name: string, // Defaults to 'Video_Capture'.
-  fps: number, // The frames per second of the output video, defaults to 60.
+  fps: number, // Frames per second of the output video, defaults to 60.
   quality: number, // A number between 0 and 1, defaults to 1.
-  onExportProgress: (progress: number) => void, // progress is a number between 0 and 1.
+  onExportProgress: (progress: number) => void,// progress is range [0-1].
   onExportFinish: () => void, // Callback after save complete.
-  // Options below for ffmpeg conversion to mp4, not needed for webm export. ffmpegOptions?: { [key: string]: string }, // Defaults to
+  // Options below for ffmpeg conversion to mp4, not used for webm export. ffmpegOptions?: { [key: string]: string }, // FFMPEG option flags
+  // Defaults to
+  // {  '-c:v': 'libx264',
+  //    '-preset': 'slow',
+  //    '-crf': '22',
-  // { '-c:v': 'libx264', '-preset': 'slow', '-crf': '22', '-pix_fmt': 'yuv420p' }
+  //    '-pix_fmt': 'yuv420p' }
-  // Internally the ffmpeg conversion runs with additional flags to crop to an even
+  // Internally the ffmpeg conversion runs with additional flags to crop
-  // number of px dimensions ('-vf crop=trunc(iw/2)*2:trunc(ih/2)*2', required for mp4)
+  // to an even number of px dimensions (required for mp4):
+  // '-vf crop=trunc(iw/2)*2:trunc(ih/2)*2'
-  // and export no audio channel ('-an').
+  // and export no audio channel: '-an'
 }
 gifOptions = {
   name: string, // Defaults to 'GIF_Capture'.
   fps: number, // The frames per second of the output gif, defaults to 60.
   quality: number, // A number between 0 and 1, defaults to 1.
-  onExportProgress: (progress: number) => void, // progress is a number between 0 and 1.
+  onExportProgress: (progress: number) => void, // progress is range [0-1].
   onExportFinish: () => void, // Callback after save complete.
 }
 pngOptions = {
   name: string, // Defaults to 'PNG_Capture'.
   dpi: number, // Defaults to screen resolution (72 dpi).
-  // onExportProgress and onExportFinish gives zipping updates for recording PNG frames
+  // onExportProgress and onExportFinish gives zipping updates for
-  // (only used by bindKeyToPNGFrames() and beginPNGFramesRecord()):
+  // recording PNG frames (only used by bindKeyToPNGFrames()
+  // and beginPNGFramesRecord()):
-  onExportProgress: (progress: number) => void, // progress is a number between 0 and 1.
+  onExportProgress: (progress: number) => void, // progress is range [0-1].
   onExportFinish: () => void, // Callback after save complete.
 }
 jpegOptions = {
   name: string, // Defaults to 'JPEG_Capture'.
   quality: number, // A number between 0 and 1, defaults to 1.
   dpi: number, // Defaults to screen resolution (72 dpi).
-  // onExportProgress and onExportFinish gives zipping updates for recording JPEG frames
+  // onExportProgress and onExportFinish gives zipping updates for
-  // (only used by bindKeyToJPEGFrames() and beginJPEGFramesRecord()):
+  // recording JPEG frames (only used by bindKeyToJPEGFrames()
+  // and beginJPEGFramesRecord()):
-  onExportProgress: (progress: number) => void, // progress is a number between 0 and 1.
+  onExportProgress: (progress: number) => void, // progress is range [0-1].
   onExportFinish: () => void, // Callback after save complete.
 }
 ```